THESE GUIDELINES SUPERSEDE ALL PREVIOUS TRAVEL REGULATIONS.

 As a state agency, the university cannot reimburse Louisiana State Sales tax.

-- For in-state Enterprise vehicle rentals, use the State Tax Exemption Form.
+- For in-state lodging, please use the Hotel Tax Exemption Form.

 Spend Authorization Information